xitu/graphql.github.io/README.md

 Open [http://localhost:8000](http://localhost:8000) to view it in the browser.
 Anytime you make some changes, refresh the page to see the updates.

+### Folder structure

+- `static` folder contains the files that will be copied directly to `public` folder which will contain the output files to be served by a static HTTP server.

+- `src` folder contains markdown and TypeScript/JavaScript files used to generate the website;
+- - `assets` folder contains `less` files and those files contain stylesheets
+- - `components` and `Containers` folders contains React components that are used in layouts and pages
+- - `content` folder contains markdown files for the content of pages
+- - `templates` contains the layout templates
+- - `utils` contains helper functions

 ### Publish the Website